 27. Shelter and ventilation

-- When many people live together in the same space, they can also catch infections more easily from one another.
+- When many people live together in the same space (overcrowding), they can also catch infections more easily from one another.
 If possible, people should have enough space to move and breathe freely.
+If possible, encourage people to live or gather in places where there is adequate space.

 - Always ventilate shared or communal shelters and emergency accommodation.